All schools and community groups in the Moreton Bay region can access the following free education programs.

 Energy Efficiency; Alternative Energy

-Personal actions and choices play a large part in energy conservation, and this presentation, through experiments and examples, provides students with lifelong skills to assess efficiencies and make wise choices to conserve energy.
+Personal actions and choices play a large part in energy conservation.
+Energy efficiency kits are now available at your library to provide students/community with lifelong skills to assess efficiencies and make wise choices to conserve energy.

-Experienced environmental educators will assist your students to audit their consumption of energy, or develop an Energy Efficiency Action Plan for the classroom or school.
+The energy efficiency kits will assist students and the community to audit their consumption of energy, or develop an Energy Efficiency Action Plans.

-Students develop scientific and technology research skills and have the opportunity to incorporate these in assessment work, real world monitoring of the environment, measurement of sustainability and School Environmental Management Plans.
+Students and the community can develop scientific and technology research skills and have the opportunity to incorporate these in assessment work, real world monitoring of the environment, measurement of sustainability and School Environmental Management Plans.